AviSoori1x/seemore/README.md

 seemore_Concise.ipynb is the consolidated hackable implementation that I encourage you to hack, understand, improve and make your own

+The input.txt with tinyshakespear and the base64 encoded string representations + corresponding descriptions are in the inputs.csv file in the images directory.

 The modules subdirectory contains each of the components in their own .py file for convenience (should you choose to hack on pieces individually/ reuse for your own projects etc.)

 **The code was entirely developed on Databricks using a single A100 for compute.
 If you're running this on Databricks, you can scale this on an arbitrarily large GPU cluster with no issues, on the cloud provider of your choice.**

 **I chose to use MLFlow (which comes pre-installed in Databricks.
 It's fully open source and you can pip install easily elsewhere) as I find it helpful to track and log all the metrics necessary.
 This is entirely optional but encouraged.**